kernelci/kernelci-core/doc/schema-boot.rst

                 "type": "string",
                 "description": "The name of the defconfig as reported by the CI loop" },
-            "lab_id": {
+            "lab_name": {
                 "type": "string",
-                "description": "The ID of the lab that is doing the boot tests" },
+                "description": "The name of the lab that is doing the boot tests" },
             "time": {
                 "type": "object",